 Page of Wands

 Even though time and space don’t matter in this world, the Fool ran into the Page of Wands somewhere and sometime.
-It was Hermes, and Hermes was older than he is as the Sun, but maybe the Fool didn’t meet the Sun yet.
-In any event, the messenger was sitting on a rock waiting for […]
+It was Hermes, and Hermes was older than he is, as old as the Sun, but maybe the Fool didn’t meet the Sun yet.
+In any event, they met when the messenger was sitting […]

 Even though time and space don’t matter in this world, the Fool ran into the Page of Wands somewhere and sometime.
-It was Hermes, and Hermes was older than he is as the Sun, but maybe the Fool didn’t meet the Sun yet.
-In any event, the messenger was sitting on a rock waiting for the Fool to pass by.
-Hermes was holding a winged staff that had two snakes wrapped around it.
+It was Hermes, and Hermes was older than he is, as old as the Sun, but maybe the Fool didn’t meet the Sun yet.
+In any event, they met when the messenger was sitting on a rock, waiting for the Fool to pass by.

 Where are you going?
 Hermes asked the Fool.

-Because I was there, The Fool said jabbing his thumb behind him, so now I will go there, the Fool said taking the same hand and pointing in front of him.
+Because I was there, The Fool said, jabbing his thumb behind him, and so now I will go there.
+The Fool took the same hand and pointed in front of him.

 I guess that makes sense, Hermes responded.

-They walked up the path and the landscape changed several times in front of their eyes.
-Forest, city, desert, coastline, savannah, farmland, an orchard, and several other places that people could end up if they walked far enough.
-The Fool was mesmerized with reality not taking hold here in the world below the mist.
-Hermes seemed to enjoy the chaotic world.
+They walked up the path, and the landscape changed several times in front of their eyes: forest, city, desert, coastline, savannah, farmland, an orchard, and several other places that people could end up if they walked far enough.
+The Fool was mesmerized.
+Reality did not take hold here in the world below the mist.
+Hermes seemed to enjoy this chaotic world.

 Now does this way still make sense, Hermes said, the way is different now.